-An exit fee is a fee to recover the costs of disposing of all or part of members' interests in the superannuation entity.
+An exit fee is a fee, other than buy-sell spread, that relates to the disposal of all or part of a member's interests in a superannuation entity.

 Indirect cost ratio

 The indirect cost ratio (ICR), for a MySuper product or an investment option offered by a superannuation entity, is the ratio of the total of the indirect costs for the MySuper product or investment option, to the total average net assets of the superannuation entity attributed to the MySuper product or investment option.